The Truth About WordPress Security

 - Risk: Lower by architecture

 Next.js sites have fewer moving parts.
 No database to attack.
 No plugins to exploit.
 No PHP vulnerabilities.
+No admin login to brute force.
+The architecture itself reduces the attack surface to near zero.

 The Bottom Line